History of West Virginia: Accidents in coal mines

+The Monongah mining disaster, on December 6, 1907, in West Virginia, was the worst coal mine explosion in American history.
+The official death toll stands at 362; half were Italian immigrants.
+Paul Rakes found many small episodes in which one or two miners lost their lives.
+Mine accidents were considered inevitable, and mine safety did not appreciably improve the situation because of lax enforcement.
+West Virginia's mines were considered so unsafe that immigration officials would not recommend them as a source of employment for immigrants, and those unskilled immigrants who did work in the coal mines were more susceptible to death or injury.
+When the United States Bureau of Mines was given more authority to regulate mine safety in the 1960s, safety awareness improved, and West Virginia coal mines became less dangerous.

 Salt

-The new state benefited from development of its mineral resources more than any other single economic activity after Reconstruction.
 Much of the northern panhandle and north-central portion of the state are underlain by bedded salt deposits over 50 ft thick.
-Salt mining had been underway since the 18th century, though that which could be easily obtained had largely played out by the time of the American Civil War, when the red salt of Kanawha County was a valued commodity of first Confederate, and later Union forces.
-Newer technology has since proved that West Virginia has enough salt resources to supply the nation's needs for an estimated 2,000 years.
+Salt mining had been underway since the 18th century, though that which could be easily obtained had largely played out by the time of the Civil War, when the red salt of Kanawha County was a valued commodity of first Confederate, and later Union forces.
+Newer technology has since proved that West Virginia has enough salt resources to supply the nation's needs for 2,000 years.
 During recent years, production has been about 600,000 to 1,000,000 tons per year.

 Timber

-West Virginia was forested.
-During the period 1870 to 1920 most of the old-growth forest was logged.
+West Virginia was heavily forested.
+During 1870–1920 most of the old-growth forest was logged.
 Logging was supported by a dense rail network extending throughout the mountains and hollows.
 Small pockets of virgin forest remain at Gaudineer Scenic Area and Cathedral State Park.